Content marketing delivers three times more leads than outbound marketing strategies – yet it costs upwards of 60% less!

 Ten years ago, SEO was a very specific set of tasks that businesses did to trick the search engine robots and win the game.
 But Google doesn’t want you to cheat and win the game anymore (they never really did) – they want you to truly engage consumers.
 And that is done through a robust library of quality content that reflects your ideal customers’ own experiences as they seek to solve whatever problem your brand can help with.

-This is different from other forms of digital marketing – such as advertising or pay-per-click – which are traditionally about creating something from nothing.
+This is different from other forms of digital marketing services – such as advertising or pay-per-click – which are traditionally about creating something from nothing.

 I like to think about Don Draper in a pitch meeting creating an image of kids eating baked beans on the beach.
 He was creating an image that someone wants, making them feel like they need a product or service.
 But I for the life of me can’t remember the last time I got a bunch of friends together to eat baked beans on a beach.
 That’s not real.